chingu-x/chingu.io/CONTRIBUTING.md

 - [ ] New components placed at the correct tier
 - [ ] Colors and theme values use CSS custom properties
 - [ ] No logic duplicated from an existing component
+- [ ] New shared/layout components have a Storybook story
+- [ ] Responsive design tested (mobile and desktop breakpoints)